99partners/digicomcom/LIVE_DEPLOYMENT_GUIDE.md

 4. Check if MongoDB cluster is running

 ### **Issue 3: CORS Errors**
-**Symptoms**: "Access blocked by CORS policy"
+**Symptoms**: "Access blocked by CORS policy" or "Multiple values in Access-Control-Allow-Origin header"

 **Solutions**:
+1. ✅ **FIXED**: Custom CORS implementation prevents duplicate headers
-1. Verify origin domain is in allowed list
+2. Verify origin domain is in allowed list
-2. Check if API domain is correctly configured
+3. Check if API domain is correctly configured
-3. Ensure server is running on correct port
+4. Ensure server is running on correct port
-4. Check browser network tab for exact error
+5. Check browser network tab for exact error

+**Note**: The multiple values CORS error has been fixed with a custom CORS implementation that ensures headers are set only once.

 ### **Issue 4: API Endpoints Not Working**
 **Symptoms**: 404 errors or endpoints not responding